 Provocation 3: From private and isolated to public and performance.
 Mobiles are an ever-present support that can gently reassure and provide for us.
 However, despite the enthusiasm for digital "crowds", groups of people using mobiles are quiet, subdued and withdrawn.
 Here, we will explore how to move away from seeing mobiles just as personal, private devices, and look at ideas that promote more public and extravagant uses of our gadgets.

-Activity: Imagining the future, based on the new directions we have seen in the tutorial.
+Activity: Imagining the future, based on the new directions we have seen in the course.
+Given what we have discussed, what can participants now imagine?

 Conclusions: Drawing the material together, summing up, and any further questions from attendees.

 Instructors